THE GREAT WEATHER DIVINER

 *Please note: these posts are not a reflection of my own opinions on the books featured.
 Each blogger is responsible for their own MMGM content and I do not pre-screen reviews ahead of time, nor do I control what books they choose.
 I simply assemble the list based on the links that are emailed to me.

-Rosi Hollinbeck reviews THE RED PENCIL by Andrea Davis Pinkney.
-Rosi also shares three links of interest for her writing friends.
+Rosi Hollinbeck has a review of FORGET-ME-NOT BLUE.
+Rosi also shares 3 links of interest for her writing friends.

 Karen Yingling at Mrs. Yingling Reads always has a fantastic MMGM book to share.
-Be sure to check it out along with Friday’s review of JAYSON GOES FOR IT.
+Be sure to check it out along with yesterday’s review of SIXTEEN SOULS.

 ———————————————————————